Sagrada Familia gets Barcelona permit, 136 years late

 PASCAL GUYOT/AFP/AFP/Getty Images

-Of the total, €22 million will be used to upgrade transport infrastructure serving the church and another €7 million to boost accessibility on the Spanish city's wider metro system.
+Of the total, €22 million will be used to upgrade transport infrastructure serving the church and another €7 million to boost accessibility on the wider metro system of the second-largest city in Spain.

 A further €4 million will be used to remodel four major roads and €3 million dedicated to keeping the area clean and safe.